Backsolving - The Math Multiple Choice Advantage

 When I took Calculus I in college, I encountered something I had never seen: a multiple choice math test.
 The teacher gave us four answer options per question, and I immediately realized the advantage in the students’ favor.
 First, if I got an answer and it wasn’t listed, obviously I was wrong.
 But more importantly I realized this: I could “try out” answers sometimes, and if it “worked,” I had found the correct answer.

 This didn’t work all the time, or as often as I’d like.
-But, in ACT Math (which is the only of the four tests on the ACT that requires that you choose the 1 correct answer as opposed to the best answer), you may have this advantage on a number of questions.
+But, in ACT Math (which is the only of the four tests on the ACT that requires that you choose the 1 correct answer for every question as opposed to some that look for the best answer), you may have this advantage on a number of questions.
 Knowing this is possible, and how it works, is one of many strategies that a student needs in his or her pocket on test day to maximize success.

 This strategy is called Backsolving, and it is simple: instead of always solving the problem, try plugging in the answer choices to find the correct one.

 Before we get to a question from a recent ACT, here’s a very simple example to illustrate the point:

 Solve the following equation for x: 3x = 9

 I think you know the way to solve this, and could do it in your sleep, but let’s pretend you didn’t.
 What should you do?
 Try to figure it out for 2 minutes before guessing?
 Of course not.
 You should backsolve, plugging in the answer choices for x until you find which fits, like the right puzzle piece.

 Given that the answer choices are in numerical order, we’ll start in the middle.
 Why?
 If I determine I need a higher number, I’ll simply move from trying C to D. If I determine I need a smaller number, I’ll simply move from trying C to B.